DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-filter-row.md

 ### <a name="filter-cell-props"></a>FilterCellProps

-Describes properties passed to template that renders cell with selection control.
+Describes properties passed to template that renders cell with selection control

+A value with the following shape:

 Field | Type | Description
 ------|------|------------